Let's Talk Menopause

 Phone 07709 799718 | Email: firstname.lastname@example.org

 After experiencing an array of perimenopausal symptoms herself and realising the lack of consistent information available at the time, in 2014, Ruth returned to healthcare and with likeminded women from similar backgrounds set up Let’s Talk Menopause.
 Their principal objectives being to raise awareness about the menopause, demystify it and most importantly provide easy access to information and support.

 She is passionate about providing women and employers with evidence-based information and support, helping women to make informed decisions about how to manage their menopause and so improve their quality of life.

-Ruth is married with three children, three dogs and a cat, loves cycling, playing netball and tennis, spending time with family and friends and has a great sense of humour.
+Ruth is married with three children, three dogs and a cat, loves cycling, playing netball and tennis, spending time with family and friends and appreciates a good sense of humour.